 If the AC Constraint subfield is equal to 1, the non-HE RD responder shall transmit Data frames of only the same AC as the last frame received from the RD initiator.
+HE STA that is RD responder may transmit A-MPDU with MPDUs from multiple TIDs as described in 25.10.4 A-MPDU with multiple TID.

 For a BlockAckReq or BlockAck frame, the AC is determined by examining the TID field.
 For a Management frame, the AC is AC_VO.
 The RD initiator shall not transmit a MPDU with the RDG/More PPDU subfield set to 1 from which the AC cannot be determined.
-If the AC Constraint subfield is equal to 0, the RD responder may transmit Data frames of any TIDs
+If the AC Constraint subfield is equal to 0, the RD responder may transmit Data frames of any TIDs.

 25.10.4 A-MPDU with multiple TIDs